rforcier2/countdown-timer/README.md

 # countdown-timer
-Building a countdown timer as my first React project
+My first ReactJS Project.
+Making a countdown timer to any time a user inputs.